 Shannon, who would win the third base job, played until 1970.
-After a year as the franchise’s assistant director of promotions and sales, Shannon became a Cardinals broadcaster.
-The 2012 season was his 41st in the Cardinals broadcast booth.
+After a year as the franchise’s assistant director of promotions and sales, Shannon became a Cardinals broadcaster in 1972 and remained in the job each year since.

 A native of the St. Louis-area town of Venice, Ill., Savage signed with the Phillies as an amateur free agent in 1960 and quickly made a favorable impression.
 In 1961, Savage was named most valuable player of the Class AAA International League after hitting .325 with 24 home runs, 31 stolen bases and 111 runs scored for Buffalo.

 Savage became the Phillies’ everyday left fielder as a rookie in 1962 and hit .266 with 16 stolen bases.
 Philadelphia traded him to the Pirates after the season, beginning a journey that would land Savage with eight big-league teams between 1962 and 1971.

 In December 1964, the Pirates traded Savage and pitcher Earl Francis to the Cardinals for second baseman Jack Damaska and minor-league outfielder Ron Cox.

 A substitute school teacher in St. Louis during the off-season (he was graduated from Lincoln University, with a bachelor’s degree in education), Savage reported to spring training in 1965 with the Cardinals’ minor-league players.
 He began the regular season with Class AAA Jacksonville, stole 34 bases in 87 games and was called up to St. Louis on July 23 after reserve outfielder Carl Warwick was dealt to the Orioles.